doublescoop/Interactive-Lab-Hub/Lab 5/README.md

 **\*\*\*Think about someone using the system.
 Describe how you think this will work.\*\*\***
 1. Are they aware of the uncertainties in the system?
+An educated user who had prior experiences with some image recognition tools might be aware of the uncertainties caused by lighting, distance, and background situation.
+But we cannot generalize this.
+An arbitrary user might not be aware of what affects the performance of image/video recognition.
+Also, when the device does not response for a long time, the user might notice the uncertainties and try to do something.

-1. How bad would they be impacted by a miss classification?
+2. How bad would they be impacted by a miss classification?
+In our prototype miss classification would not be bad, the consquence would just be the user getting a red candy instead of a blue candy or vice versa.
+However if this was the real matrix and Morphues relied on our classifier the conquences of miss classification would be very severe and life changing.

-1. How could change your interactive system to address this?
+3. How could change your interactive system to address this?
+We would need to use a more robust classification model to ensure that the model would always easily detect red or blue pills correctly.
+With our current model we could address this by adding a simple sign that promoted thr user to hold the pill closer to the camera to help mitigate error.

-1. Are there optimizations you can try to do on your sense-making algorithm.
+4. Are there optimizations you can try to do on your sense-making algorithm.
+We can add more images from diverse distance and background settings to the training in the first place for more robust performance of recognition algorithm.
+We can also add other features to recognize like which way the user reaches out their hand, because the red pill is always going to be placed on the left side(when faced).

 ### Part D
 ### Characterize your own Observant system